-Children and young people whose parents or carers are unable to provide all the care they may need, due to complex health care needs, life threatening conditions, profound disabilities, or children who need safeguarding, may require support from local specialist health services.
+Children and young people whose parents or carers are unable to provide all the care they may need, due to complex health care needs, life-threatening conditions, profound disabilities, or children who need safeguarding, may require support from local specialist health services.

 To receive support from specialist services, a child or young person’s disability must be permanent and substantial and have a negative effect on their ability to do normal daily activities and their family’s wellbeing.

-Specialist health services include the:
+Specialist health services include:

 The NHS Brent Clinical Commissioning Group (CCG) is made up of five locality groups of GPs in Harness, Kilburn, Kingsbury, Wembley and Willesden.
 There are a total of 67 GP practices in these groups, which are all members of the CCG.

 Brent CCG is responsible for planning and buying healthcare services in the borough, for all patients registered with its member GP practices and those who are not registered but are resident within the borough.
 This is known as ‘commissioning’.